tribalthirst/tribalthirst/src/ux/content/posts/non-verbal-communication.md

 ---
 title: "Our Non-Verbal Communication Matters"
 date: "2016-01-04"
+aliases:
+  - /non-verbal-communications
 categories:
   - "communications"
+featured_image: /images/posts/Hawaii-Trip-608.jpg
 tags:
   - "communication"
-coverImage: "Hawaii-Trip-608-e1451938987528.jpg"

 ---

 One day I received feedback after a meeting took place.
 My manager graciously let me know that my opinions on various topics were well communicated.
 There was only one problem, I didn't say a word.
 My body language, facial expressions, and the way I made eye contact with others was truly transparent and exposed for all to see.
-I constantly have to work in meetings to make sure that my non-verbal cues are appropriate for the time and location.\[featured-image single\_newwindow="false"\]The facial expressions and body language tell it all.
-Luau performance in Kauai.\[/featured-image\]
+I constantly have to work in meetings to make sure that my non-verbal cues are appropriate for the time and location.

+{{<featuredimage class="inline-feature-image">}}The facial expressions and body language tell it all.
+Luau performance in Kauai.{{</featuredimage>}}

 Lately, I have been spending time observing my behavior and the behavior of others so that I can be more empathetic, respectful, and caring.
 I have noticed that the non-verbal communications mechanisms we employ sometimes send the loudest message.
 It is important to recognize how you use these communication styles and be aware of how others may interpret them.